Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### Data Extraction Language

-Kafka Connector provides the _data extraction language_, a pretty minimal language used to write simple expressions to dynamically access and extract information from a deserialized Kafka record.
-Expressions, enclosed with `#{...}`, are based on the _dot_ and _bracket_ notations, and use the _Extraction Keys_, a set of predefined constants that reference specific parts of the record structure:

 Kafka Connector provides the _Data Extraction Language_ to write simple expressions to dynamically access and extract information from a deserialized Kafka record.
 The language, which has a pretty minimal syntax, has the following basic rules: